 How does Managers Plan?

-Planning, usually called as an initial management function due to establishment of foundation for other functions within an organization.
-It probably involves into two major & important features, which are organizational Goals and Plans.
+Planning usually called an initial management function due to the establishment of a foundation for other functions within an organization.
+It probably involves two major & important features, which are organizational Goals and Plans.

-The Goals are the desired outcome for organizations, groups or for individuals.
+Goals are the desired outcome for organizations, groups, or for individuals.
 Goals are usually known as objectives.
 There are two types of Goals.